 - Behavioral cues – Utilizing a subscriber’s behavior, such as which links they click, what pages they view, and what category of products they purchase, to build their profile.

 - Prediction engines – Product-based or subscriber-based prediction algorithms that use past history, as well as related characteristics, to show predictive content.

 - User-submitted info – Surveys, feedback forms, and preference centers are reliable sources; however, this information is often harder to obtain and requires engaged contacts.

 Building relevant segments is a long process, but you can constantly increase precision by using your company’s resources or by hiring a professional agency.

 Want to learn more about how to build a successful email marketing strategy?
-Sign up for our webinar.
+Watch our webinar.
 And to sweeten the deal, remember that all webinar attendees will get access to the Ultimate Guide to Ecommerce Emails, an 80-page resource to help businesses like yours grow via email marketing!